D2: The Mighty Ducks: Box office

+In its opening weekend, the film grossed $10,356,748 domestically.
+It earned a final domestic box office total gross of $45.6 million.

-Critical reception
+Critical response

 Like its predecessor, the film received negative reviews.
-It has a 21% rating on Rotten Tomatoes with an average rating of 3.9/10.
+It has a 20% rating on Rotten Tomatoes from 15 critics and a 59% rating from audiences, with an average rating of 4.2/10.
 Desson Howe of The Washington Post wrote: "D2: The Mighty Ducks reaches an extraordinary low – even for a Disney sequel.
 This unctuous barrage of flag-waving, message-mongering, counterfeit morality, which contains the stalest kiddie-team heroics in recent memory, makes the original, innocuous 'Ducks' look like one of the Great Works."

 Audiences polled by CinemaScore an average grade of "A" on an A+ to F scale.